TunnelMaster/ss14-bureaucracy-resources/README.md

 If you have any suggestions, feel free to reach out on Discord: tunnel_master

+Most of these documents have been made using [this fantastic document editor](https://yagwog.github.io/RMC14-document-simu/).

 Moomoobeef's forms are available [here](https://github.com/Moomoobeef/ss14-forms-txt).

 Tyto's forms are available [here](https://github.com/TheTyto/SS14-Advanced-Paperwork).